Mysignals/MySignalsApp_Server/README.md

 <br>

 #### **PROVIDER ENDPOINTS**
->ENDPOINTS only accessible to logged in user with Provider role
+>ENDPOINTS only accessible to logged in user with Provider role.
+These are Signal Providers

   `GET '/provider/signals'` or `GET '/provider/signals?page=${page}'`
 - get all signals uploaded by logged in provider